 Founded in 2006, Twitter allows users to communicate via messages of up to 280 characters, called “tweets.”
 User’s express opinions and observations on various topics, update followers on their daily activities, and stay up-to-date on world news & events.
 Twitter’s broad appeal has created a large user base and a valuable resource for investigators seeking information on their subjects’ opinions & activities.

 How does Twitter work?

 - Followers – Following a public account allows users to see all tweets by that user.
-If an account is private, the user’s permission is required before they can be followed.

 Who uses Twitter?